ChaseJxyz/ChaseJxyz/certList.md

 If I gave you a link to my portfolio, there's a folder that has PDFs of all the relevent ones.
 This is a "master" list of all of them, grouped by "type"/impressiveness (i.e. was there a proctored exam attached, do they confer CPEs, etc.).
 I'll also list a couple skills that are attached to each, to give some context.

-*Format: Name, granting authority, date recieved | relevent skills/credits*
+*Format: Name, granting authority, month/year received | relevent skills/credits*

 #### Technology - via examination
 * Certified in Cybersecurity (CC), ISC2, Apr 25 | cybersecurity, computer networking, security controls, business continuity